-This tortellini with salmon in a cream garlic sauce, is big on taste but low on effort, uses a number of cheat ingredients and takes less than 10 minutes to cook.
+This salmon pasta made with tortellini in a cream garlic sauce, is big on taste but low on effort, uses a number of cheat ingredients and takes less than 10 minutes to cook.

 I try to keep a well stocked freezer for precisely these situations – I reckon that I can make several good meals from the contents of my freezer and cupboard at any one time.
 Frozen food is often fresher than fresh – due to the speed at which it goes from being caught, picked or harvested to frozen.
 This is especially true of fish, which is at its absolute best the fresher it is, which for most consumers will be frozen.